weber-bodman/nodify/README.md

 # Nodify

-Bidirectional broadcasting server using node.js and websockets
+Unidirectional broadcasting server using node.js and websockets